Esri/military-features-data/data/mil2525d/utilities/style-utilities/merge-stylx-utilities/Readme.md

 ## Purpose

 * Merges:
-    * A version of the .stylx that is edited and maintain in ArcGIS Pro
+    * A version of the .stylx that is edited and maintained in ArcGIS Pro
     * See: [mil2525d-lines-areas-labels-base-template.stylx](https://github.com/ArcGIS/military-features-pro-data/blob/master/data/core_data/stylxfiles/mil2525d-lines-areas-labels-base-template.stylx)
 * -with-
     * A version of the .stylx file with the SVG/EMF marker/points-only icons.
 This version is normally automatically generated from SVG icon marker symbols and meta-data-tagged source data from the [joint-military-symbology-xml repository](https://github.com/Esri/joint-military-symbology-xml)